-What are the key principles of GDPR?

-School must have a legitimate reason to hold the data: we explain this in the Privacy Notices on the school website.
+What are the key principles of UK GDPR?
+Lawfulness, transparency and fairness Page 2 of 15 School must have a legitimate reason to hold the data: we explain this in the Data Privacy Notices on the school website.
 We often ask for consent to use data about a pupil for a particular purpose.
-If you wish to withdraw consent, we have a form to complete to allow us to process your request (see Withdrawal of Consent section of this policy).
+If you wish to withdraw consent, we have a form to complete to allow us to process your request.
 There is some data that you cannot withdraw your consent from us keeping, as explained in the 'Data Subject Rights' section of this policy.
-Data cannot be use for a purpose that it was not originally collected for, or where notice has not been given about how data may be used after collection.